yuh-zha/AlignScore/README.md

 For the baselines, please see `python benchmark.py --help` for details.

+## Training datasets download
+Most datasets are downloadable from Huggingface (refer to [`generate_training_data.py`](https://github.com/yuh-zha/AlignScore/blob/main/generate_training_data.py)).
+Some datasets that needed to be imported manually are now also avaialable on Huggingface (See [Issue](https://github.com/yuh-zha/AlignScore/issues/6#issuecomment-1695448614)).

 ## Evaluation datasets download

 The following table shows the links to the evaluation datasets mentioned in the paper